 Batu Caves Rock Climbing and All That It Offers!

+What happens if you have forgotten to bring your climbing shoes or full set of lead climbing equipment.
 Other than Rock Climbing in Malaysia which you can do with your friends or even family, what else is there to do at Batu Caves?

 Base Jumping at Batu Caves